manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 		SQL> <copy>ALTER SYSTEM SET optimizer_dynamic_sampling = 0 SCOPE=both;</copy>
 		```

 	Now try the installation again.
-It should complete successfully.
+It will complete successfully.

 	Alternatively, (a longer but working solution is) deinstall both EM and the repository database (Oracle Database 19c) and reinstall them again.